calvinrzachman/chain-of-thought/README.md

 ### Misc

+Bitcoin’s ledger, like any ledger, is a system for tracking private property rights and securing the willful transfer of those rights.

+We have built institutions to defend these ownership rights.
+One could argue that the purpose of the legal system is to codify a rule set which can be used to resolve property disputes without resorting to violence.
+To establish a system of trust, a base from upon which humans feel comfortable building and exchanging with one another.
+They need not trust each other as long as they trust the institutions.
+The ultimate enforcer of such a codification of rules is an institution with a legal monopoly on violence.
+This institution has traditionally been called “government”.
+At the end of the day your ownership of any physical or informational property is protected by either yourself or the legal monopoly on violence.
+When trust in these institutions is high.
+However, this poses problems when faith in our institutions.

+Bitcoin codifies a rule set in source code.
+The court system is the Bitcoin Network.
+Human bias and subjectivity is less prevalent here.
+Un-equal application.
+The ideal of “equal justice under the law” is more faithfully executed.

+Bitcoin’s blockchain is “an open source ledger which keeps track of ownership rights and permits the transfer of these rights” Jeff Tucker

 Bitcoin are locked with a spending condition.
 The spending condition can be fairly arbitrary, but most often the condition specifies that a digital signature must be presented in order to use these bitcoin in a transaction.
 Transactions transfer Bitcoin from one spending condition to another, typically from one owner/key to another.